Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 halting_problem_simulator(program_code, input_data)
 ```
 # Why This Example Demonstrates Undecidability
 ## Undecidability: The provided code does not truly solve the Halting Problem.
-It merely illustrates that you cannot always determine if a given program (represented as a string) will halt or run forever.
+It merely illustrates that you cannot always determine if a given program.

-## Practical Example: In real-world scenarios, analyzing the behavior of arbitrary code to decide if it halts is not feasible due to the undecidability of the problem.
-No universal algorithm can decide halting for all possible programs and inputs.